Edgio/edgio_caching_emulator/README.md

-# Edgecast Caching Emulator
+# Edgio Caching Emulator
 A web-caching policy emulator.

 [![standard-readme
 compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-The Edgecast Caching Emulator (ECE) is a tool for comparing the impacts of arbitrary caching policies on cache performance for fixed workloads.
+The Edgio Caching Emulator (ECE) is a tool for comparing the impacts of arbitrary caching policies on cache performance for fixed workloads.
 In particular, it is intended to consume log data from production caching servers and provide insight into how the cache would behave, both in terms of